Authenticity Is the Only Luxury Left

 Not shock you.
 Surprise you.

-With softness, with imperfection, with something real enough to feel a little dangerous — in the way real closeness always is.
+With softness.
+With imperfection.
+With something real enough to feel a little dangerous, the way closeness always is.

 Bring back the glitch.